TeamDman/toolformer/README.md

 Runs locally using [pythia-2.8B-deduped](https://huggingface.co/EleutherAI/pythia-2.8b-deduped).
 This would work a lot better if I just used the ChatGPT api, but I have a nice graphics card for testing, and I think it's important that we try and develop these tools to run locally instead of only relying on third party inference.

+Because the local models are less smart, I do some dumb things to make it work.
+I tried using the language model to pick the process name that best matched the user input, but it wasn't very good at it.
+Better prompts would probably help, but I just used a fuzzy string matcher instead.
+Same with converting from natural language to window coordinates.

+The important thing is that it shows the agent invoking the tool, and that the parameters for the tool are passed as natural language.

 [Original paper](https://arxiv.org/abs/2302.04761)

 Check out [main.ipynb](main.ipynb) for a demo.